mr3ddy94/Iso27001-grc-suite/README.md

 - Sidebar reset button + link to the in-app User Guide

 ### 0. User Guide (`pages/0_User_Guide.py`)
-A short, self-contained orientation page aimed at anyone testing the app — a hiring manager, recruiter, or reviewer — explaining what each page does and walking through the live-editing demo in ~30 seconds.
+A short, self-contained orientation page aimed at anyone testing the app — explaining what each page does and walking through the live-editing demo in ~30 seconds.

 ### 2. Control Drilldown (`pages/1_Control_Drilldown.py`)